SECRET-GUEST/trieur/README.md

 Here are the explanations of the different options:

-- [ ] --onefile

- creates a single executable that includes all dependencies.
+- `--onefile` :creates a single executable that includes all dependencies.

-- [ ] --icon=icon.ico

-specifies the icon to use for the executable (replace icon.ico with the path to your icon file).
+- `--icon=icon.ico` :specifies the icon to use for the executable (replace icon.ico with the path to your icon file).

-- [ ] --add-data "path/to/file;folder_name"
+- `--add-data "path/to/file;folder_name"` :

 adds external files required by the program.
-The path to the file and the name of the folder in which the file will be extracted should be separated by a semicolon (;).
+The path to the file and the name of the folder in which the file will be extracted should be separated by a semicolon `;`.
 You can add multiple files by separating them with semicolons.

-- [ ] script.py

-specifies the name of your Python script.
+- ` script.py`: specifies the name of your Python script.

-- [ ] --noconsole

-hides the console when the executable is run.
+- ` --noconsole` : hides the console when the executable is run.

 Make sure to replace the snipped parts with the names of your files and folders.
 Also note that the path should be specified based on the operating system you are working on.